With thousands of breast cancer charities competing for donations, it can be difficult to know which one will make the greatest impact.

 National Breast Cancer Foundation

-The National Breast Cancer Foundation (NBCF) focus on providing women with early detection, support, and education.
-They offer free mammograms to women in all 50 states of the U.S.
+The National Breast Cancer Foundation (NBCF) focus on providing early detection, support, and education.
+They offer free mammograms to people across the U.S.

-Some 82.9 percent of the foundation's total funds go directly toward programs and services.
+The charity allocate around 80.8% of their total funds directly to programs and services.

-The organization say every dollar raised helps three women access the information they need to make sound medical decisions.
-It has helped over 72 million people worldwide with about 79.5 percent of total funds going directly toward programs and services.
+They say that every dollar raised helps three women access the information they need to make sound medical decisions.
+Breastcancer.org have helped over 131 million people worldwide, with about 79.6% of total funds directly fueling programs and services.

 Helping young people

 Young Survival Coalition